aryayounesi/aryayounesi.github.io/README.md

 # Corpus Codes

-A few words on anything which code be written in codes, i.e., any kind of *meaning* that could be shaped in terms of well-designed, syntaticly true depends on pre-existed rules, in a way it could carry a meaningful statement either for huamn or machine. one may asked:
+A few words on anything which code be written in codes, i.e., any kind of *meaning* that could be shaped in terms of well-designed, syntactically true depends on pre-existed rules, in a way it could carry a meaningful statement either for human or machine. one may asked:
-> why these esplanation is important? why do not just say a few words of developing?
+> why these explanations is important? why do not just say a few words of developing?

 the answer would be: ***no***. because the target is not just to build applications with good performance and clean codes, but more than that.

 ## What is the **scopus**?

-the subject matter here, the scopus, the main question that guide whole discusstion is a question that possibly divided into more specific questions, such as:
+the subject matter here, the scopus, the main question that guide whole discussion is a question that possibly divided into more specific questions, such as:

 - how the programming languages are shaped?
 - could we see all programming languages *well-structured*, *unique readable*?